-These irresistible sourdough ciabatta rolls have a golden crust, chewy crumb, and that tangy sourdough flavor!
+These irresistible chewy sourdough ciabatta rolls have a golden crust, chewy crust, and that tangy sourdough flavor!

 Everyone loves simple sourdough ciabatta rolls!
-Made with a little extra love and a long fermentation for sourdough flavor and easy digestion!
+Made with a little extra love and a long fermentation for sourdough flavor!

 This recipe makes about 12 sourdough ciabatta rolls, depending on how large you shape them.